OWASP/ASVS/5.0/en/0x03-Using-ASVS.md

 #### Not just about risk

 We dislike the concept of prescriptive, risk based levels which mandate that a certain application has to be at a certain level.
 In our experience, the order of implementing security controls will depend on factors including both risk reduction and also effort to implement.

 ### Our approach for v5.0

 As such, for version 5.0 we have moved to a priority based evaluation of each requirement based on our combined experience implementing security requirements which takes into account both the risk reduction which the requirement brings and also the difficulty and complexity of implementing the requirement.

+-------------CONTINUE------------

 * ASVS Level 1 is for low assurance levels and is completely verifiable through penetration testing.
 * ASVS Level 2 is for applications that contain sensitive data, which requires protection and is the recommended level for most apps.